wofmanaf/ResT/README.md

 Note: This is the results with LN (Comparison is shown in the Appendix part).
 For training with rest backbones, you need to convert the original pre-trained weights to d2 format by [convert_to_d2.py](d2/convert_to_d2.py).
 Access code for `baidu` is `rest`.

-Attention: The results of downstream tasks are very sensitive to the training settings, a fluctuation of 1.0 is OK!
 ## Citing ResT

 ```